A Sector in the context of computing refers to a small area of a storage device, for example a hard disk drive.

 The Boot Process and the boot sector

 Before the boot sector is read, the computer's bios will call a small program called an MBR (Master Boot Record) which normally resides in the first record of the first disk.
+The MBR will query the FAT (File Allocation Table) to establish the primary partition and then pass control over to the boot sector of that partition.
+The small program stored in the boot sector is then executed and the operating system will begin to load. |

 No comments: